A Survey on Session-based Recommender Systems: Prospects and Future Directions

 \subsection{Online or Streaming Session-based Recommendations}

 $Significance.$ On a real-word online shopping platform, session data usually comes incrementally in a streaming scenario.
-This leads to the continuous, large-volume, high-velocity nature of session data \cite{guo2019streaming}.
+This leads to the continuous, large-volume, high-velocity nature of session data \cite{guo2019streaming,zhao2020double}.
 However, most of the existing studies on SBRSs work on the offline and static data, which may be inconsistent with the real-world application scenario.

 $Open$ $issues.$ How to effectively learn users' dynamic preferences in an online and streaming scenario for better SBR?
-This is much more challenging than the SBRSs based on offline and static data, but of greater significance from the practical perspective.
-Only a few works tried to address this issue with either a continuously queried and updated non-parametric memory mechanism \cite{mi2020memory} or a reservoir-based streaming model \cite{guo2019streaming}.
+This is much more challenging than the SBRSs based on offline data, but of greater significance from the practical perspective.
+Specifically, it is quite challenging to develop accurate and highly-efficient recommendation algorithms to effectively model large-volume streaming data and generate timely recommendations.
+Researchers tried to address this issue with adaptively distilled exemplar replay strategy~\cite{mi2020ader}, a continuously queried and updated non-parametric memory mechanism \cite{mi2020memory} or a reservoir-based streaming model \cite{guo2019streaming,qiu2020gag}.
 More efforts are still required for this open issue.